mitchmac/hydeout-jekyll-starter/README.md

 #### Special Pages (Tags & Search)

 In the [Pages](#/sections/pages/) section you can add a Tags page and a Search page.
-These will show up as icons in the bottom of your Sidebar by default.
+These will show up as icons in the bottom of your sidebar by default.
 If you have no need for them you can simply remove these and the icons will be removed from your Sidebar as well.

 If you have accidentally removed them you can always add them back in by creating a new page in [Pages](#/sections/pages/) and selecting the appropriate Template.